dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 ![](./images/editform-onchange.png)

-In summary, what we need to understand here is that, whenever an OnChange event happens in any of the fields of a form, the EditContext will update.
+In summary, what we need to understand here is that, whenever an `OnChange` event happens in any of the fields of a form, the EditContext will update.
 As a result, the EditForm's lifecycle events which are defined in ComponentBase will get called causing the Renderer class to re-render any changes.

 ## Validating Form Inputs

 Now that we understand how a form is constructed in Blazor, we'll take a brief look at form validations.
 Let's build on top of our previous example and validate the input fields.
-Just as in ASP.NET Core MVC or Razor pages, we can use [Data Annotations](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-5.0) to decorate our model parameters.
+Just as in ASP.NET MVC or Razor pages, we can use [Data Annotations](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-5.0) to decorate our model parameters.

 > Note: Make sure to add `Microsoft.AspNetCore.Mvc.DataAnnotations` NuGet package to your project if your models are on a .NET Standard library project.